Awards Criteria

 JUNIOR HIGH PERFORMANCE PLAYER (S) OF THE YEAR (1 female and 1 male)

-Junior High Performance Player(s) of the Year award is based primarily on high performance results at USTA National and USTA Missouri Valley tournaments, sportsmanship, and a demonstration of raising the game to its highest level.
-The nominated player should exhibit participation in the highest level of competition offered by USTA.
+Junior High Performance Player(s) of the Year award is based primarily on high performance results at USTA National and

-Please list for the current year, all accomplishments that highlight the nominees’ careers.
-Emphasis should be placed on the last 12 months, but previous performance could also be considered.
-High performance results and accomplishments can include:
+should be placed on these last 12 months, but previous performance could also be considered.
+High

 ● A high national ranking